sourmash-bio/sourmash/doc/command-line.md

-This will output three files, `cmp.dist.dendro.png`, `cmp.dist.matrix.png`, and `cmp.dist.hist.png`, containing a clustering & dendrogram of the sequences, a similarity matrix and heatmap, and a histogram of the pairwise distances between the three genomes.
+This will output three files, `cmp.dist.dendro.png`, `cmp.dist.matrix.png`, and `cmp.dist.hist.png`, containing a clustering & dendrogram of the sequences, a similarity matrix and heatmap, and a histogram of the pairwise similarities between the three genomes.

 Matrix: